cardillan/mindcode/README.markdown

   * Prefix/postfix increment/decrement operators: `i++`, `--j`.
 * Basic functionality
   * Support for [symbolic labels and indentation in generated mlog code](/doc/syntax/SYNTAX-5-OTHER.markdown#option-symbolic-labels).
   * Using Mindustry Logic metadata corresponding to the target selected for compilation.
+  * Profiling information for code executed using the built-in processor emulator.

 See [changelog](CHANGELOG.markdown) for a comprehensive list of changes.